moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 	/**
 	 * Builds the Template Class
 	 *
-	 * Work-around lack of closures in PHP 5.2
+	 * Work-around for lack of closures in PHP 5.2
 	 *
 	 * @since  TBD
 	 *